 - Fewer costs from landscaping, cleanup, repairs, and labor.

 - Extremely effective pipe rehabilitation with lasting results.

 Trenchless technology is a technical term used in the plumbing industry to refer to methods for non-invasive repair techniques for underground lines.
 We call this trenchless sewer line replacement.
 Trenchless technology itself has a broad range of applications across many industries.

 For us, trenchless technology means that we can use a better method for pipe rehabilitation.
-Trenchless replacement is more cost effective for consumers, partly because of the way it significantly reduces landscaping cost.
+Trenchless replacement is more cost-effective for consumers, partly because of the way it significantly reduces landscaping costs.
 This also means that we can preserve the green areas of your home while we resolve your disruptive water and sewage issues.